Sheet 02 · BlogSurveyed 2026

 • s3://<BUCKET_NAME> - Bucket name

-Step 8: Move File in AWS S3 Bucket
+Step 8: move a file in an AWS S3 bucket

-To move a file in a AWS S3 bucket, run the following command:
+To move a file in an AWS S3 bucket, run the following command:

 Terminal window